K3ySton3-ZA/TeleSpy/README.md

 - --phone: Your phone number associated with Telegram (required)
 - --channel: Telegram channel name or ID to scrape (required)
 - --output: Output file for scraped data (required)
+- --use-session: Use an existing session file for authentication instead of requiring you to enter your phone number and verification code.
+If this file does not exist, TeleSpy will create one after first successful authentication.

 ### Example
 ```